tobortechftc/pmtischler/SharedCode/sphinx/tutorials/feedback_linearization.rst

 second), whereas the joystick value is unitless (a percentage of range of motion).
 You need a mapping between joystick value and max speed.
-Using the ``TankDrive`` program from before, measure the max forward speed of the robot in inches per second, and then add the following variable.
+Using the ``TankDrive`` program from before, measure the max forward speed of the robot in inches per second, in it's lightest configuration, and then add the following variable.

 .. code-block:: java